odow/Kokako.jl/docs/src/tutorial/04_markov_uncertainty.md

  (3, 1)
 ```

 This concludes our fourth tutorial for `Kokako.jl`.
+In the next tutorial,
+[Basics V: plotting](@ref) we discuss the plotting utilities included in
+`Kokako.jl`.